Shoukat-Ali/PKCS11/README.md

 softhsm2-util --init-token --slot <slot_number> --label <text>
 ```

-After running the command above correctly, you'll be asked to enter Security Officer (SO) and user PIN, respectively
+After running the command above correctly, you'll be asked to enter Security Officer (SO) and user PIN, respectively.

 To confirm slot initialization, run the following command and check its output
 ```